Login Sign in

 Home Remedies for Dog Allergies: Safety and Things to Consider

 You can use some non-medication allergy remedies at home as part of your dog’s overall allergy treatment strategy.
-Our experts recommend oatmeal baths and cooling pads to soothe itchy, inflamed skin.
+Our experts recommend oatmeal baths, soothing wipes, and cooling pads to calm itchy, inflamed skin.

 “You can purchase cooling pads designed for pets, or make your own by placing a damp towel in the refrigerator or freezer for a few minutes before applying it to your pet’s skin,” Dr. Caos says.